 The Long Riders (1980)

-A western about the famous James-Younger gang, notable for casting real-life brothers as the James, Younger, Miller and Ford brothers: David, Robert and Keith Carradine play Cole, Bob and Jim Younger, James and Stacey Keach are Jesse and Frank James, Dennis and Randy Quaid are Ed and Clell Miller and Christopher and Nicholas Guest are Charley and Robert Ford.
-All in the Family Out West.
+A western about the famous James-Younger gang, notable for casting real-life brothers as the brothers from the movie: David, Robert and Keith Carradine play Cole, Bob and Jim Younger; James and Stacey Keach are Jesse and Frank James; Dennis and Randy Quaid are Ed and Clell Miller, and Christopher and Nicholas Guest are Charley and Robert Ford.
 The movie was co-written by the two Keach brothers, who also co-produced.
 It's a family affair ...

 In spite of its muddled intentions, The Long Riders is a very likable western.
-Lacking the large-scale pretentions of Andrew Domink's arty-farty endurance test The Assassination of Jesse James by the Coward Robert Ford (2007), Hill's movie also lacks the quirkiness of Philip Kaufman's The Great Northfield Minnesota Raid, made almost a decade earlier; it's more serious, and in retrospect probably also easier to enjoy.
+It's often compared to Philip Kaufman's The Great Northfield Minnesota Raid, as if the two movies were made back to back (in fact Kaufman's movie was made almost a decade earlier!).
+Hill's movie also lacks the quirkiness of The Great Northfield Minnesota Raid, it's more serious, and in retrospect probably also easier to enjoy.
 The action scenes are excessively bloody but also elegantly staged, the movie is expertly shot by Ric Waite and breathes Hill's love for the genre from all its pores.

 Notes: